Magyartanulas/magyartanulas.github.io/locatives.md

 `Challenge!`
 ![interview](https://magyartanulas.github.io/public/interview.png)

 *Szeretném tőled megkérdezni, hogy...
-(Image by Tumisu, fetched from pixabay.com)*
+(Free image by Tumisu, fetched from pixabay.com)*

 <span class="spoiler">I would like to ask of you....</span>